pyfdate

 @type sep: string

-@arg sep: separator character to use.
+@arg sep: separator string to use.
 Defaults to the ISO standard: a colon.

 @rtype: int